Our Governing Body

 Finance:

-• In conjunction with the Headteacher to draft and propose the first formal budget plan of the financial year for approval by the full Governing Body.
+• Review and agree the first formal budget plan of the financial year for approval by the full Governing Board.

 • Ensure that priorities detailed within the School Improvement Plan are appropriately costed and are reflected in the annual budget.

-• Monitor the budget position statement to identify and address any anomalies from the anticipated position and report termly to the full Governing Body.
+• Monitor the capital and revenue budget position statements to identify and address any anomalies from the anticipated position and report termly to the full Governing Board

 • Review and monitor outstanding debts and action taken.